FrancisBanville/ms_interpreting_probabilities/README.md

 interactions are in reality false positives.
 Likewise, forbidden interactions can be false negatives in metawebs, e.g. if they have been assessed for specific phenotypes, locations or time.
-Employing Bayesian models, whether they are mechanistic or phenomenological, has the potential to enhance the accuracy of our estimation of interaction probabilities within both local and potential networks (e.g., @Bartomeus2016ComFra, @Cirtwill2019QuaFra).
-This improvement is achieved in potential networks by leveraging prior information regarding the feasibility of interactions along with the empirical data on observed interactions.
+Employing Bayesian models, whether they are mechanistic or phenomenological, could improve the accuracy of our estimation of interaction probabilities within both local and regional networks (e.g.,
+@Bartomeus2016ComFra, @Cirtwill2019QuaFra).
+This improvement is achieved in metawebs by leveraging prior information regarding the feasibility of interactions along with the empirical data on observed interactions.

 # Properties of probabilistic networks

-Probabilistic local networks and metawebs differ in their type of interactions (i.e., local or potential) and in the conditional variables upon which interaction values depend.
+Probabilistic local networks and metawebs differ in their type of interactions (i.e., realized or potential) and in the conditional variables upon which interaction values depend.
 These differences are significant as they influence the characteristics of probabilistic networks.
 Neglecting to consider them may result in misleading results and interpretation errors when analyzing the